DUNE/wp1-neardetector/ndsim/README.txt

 ------------
 Once all third party software is installed you must make sure that each is on your $PATH and libraries on $LD_LIBRARY_PATH.
 There is a script to help with this, setup.sh.
-Once you have the branch and everything is setup do the following to install GasTPC-nd software:
+Once you have the branch and everything is setup do the following to install GasTPC software:

 cd build
 cmake ../src
 make

 If all went well then it should now run.
-You can add $GasTPC/build/bin to your $PATH and then you can perform GasTPCprocess.
+You can add $GasTPC/build/bin to your $PATH.

 6. How to run the default program
 -----------------------------------------------------------